1Blademaster/siegeStatsGrabber/README.md

 # siegeStatsGrabber

+Note: This only checks stats for players who play on PC, if you want me to add console support then let me know!

 ### What is this?
 This is a small little script which fetches data from the Ubisoft API and prints certain statistics about a player to the terminal window.